xplicit/Chromatron/Documents/raspberrry_pi.md

-# Chromely on Raspberry Pi
+# Chromatron on Raspberry Pi

-From Chromely version v5 up we support Raspberry Pi's **linux-arm** as target platform.
+Chromatron supports Raspberry Pi's **linux-arm** as target platform.

 To publish for this platform use the following command.